agoose77/literary/README.md

 [wiki]: https://github.com/agoose77/literary/wiki

 ## TL;DR
 Literary is a Python tool to make Jupyter (IPython) notebooks behave like pure-Python packages.
 This allows pure-Python packages to be generated from notebooks, and notebooks to be imported at runtime.
+Literary itself has been bootstrap-developed with Literary 🤯.

 This package is an exploration of the [literate programming](http://www.literateprogramming.com) idea [pioneered by Donald